AlieksieievYurii/vacuum-cleaner/power-controller/README.md

 |   0x2   | Charging, however the voltage is higher then acceptable |
 |   0x3   | Charging, however the voltage is lower then acceptable |

-When the charged is connected the led starts fading in and out undepentently on the power state.
+When the charged is connected the led starts fading in and out undepentently on the power state and error state.